notional-labs/starport/docs/kb/config.md

 ## host

-Configuration of host names and ports for processes started by Starport.
+Configuration of host names and ports for processes started by Tinyport.

 **host example**